ayush109-2528/AQI_prediction/README.md

 # AQI_prediction
-aqi prediction using machine learnig using various classification model and finding average accuracy of model and then train ANN model using tensorflow
+aqi prediction using machine learnig using various classification model and finding best accuracy of different model and then train ANN model using tensorflow